 Breadcrumbs aren’t very popular, even though they are quite helpful in terms of rankings.
 Google will understand the hierarchy of your content and the “entire message” you want to send through your categories and breadcrumbs.
 The more relevant keywords you use the better!

-An easy way to activate breadcrumbs on WP is to use the “Yoast SEO Plugin”.
+An easy way to activate breadcrumbs on WP is to use Slim SEO plugin.
+After install and activate it, the Breadcrumbs feature will be turned on automatically, you don’t have to do anything!

 Set correct URLs for pages and articles